vault27/Foundation/paloalto.md

 - One giant device group consists of many subgroups
 - Every device in panorama has its own tag or many tags

+### Licensing

+- Automatically license a VM-Series firewall when it connects to Panorama
+- Simplifies the license activation and deactivation of VM-Series firewalls in environments that use auto-scaling and automation to deploy and delete firewalls to address changes in the cloud

+### Automatic commit recovery

+ - If the committed configuration breaks the connection with Panorama, then the firewall automatically fails the commit and the configuration reverts to the previous running configuration
+ - The firewall also checks the connectivity to Panorama every hour to ensure consistent communication
+ - In HA firewall configurations, each HA peer performs the connectivity tests independently
+ - HA configuration syncs might occur only after each HA successfully tests the connectivity to Panorama and verifies its connection
+ - Device > Setup > Panorama Settings > Enable Automatic commit recovery: Number of attempts to check for Panorama connectivity, Interval between retries (sec)

 ### Configuration